Wichita water treatment plant gets green light

 KSN asked about finance.

-The city team in Public Works has successfully submitted loan applications for the federal finance.
+The city team in public works has successfully submitted loan applications for federal finance.
 The other finance piece is expected to come from the State of Kansas.

 “So we have been engaged with KDHE staff for quite a while,” said Don Henry with Wichita Public Works & Utilities.
 “And there is a high level of confidence that we will be successful in securing the state revolving loan fund terms as well.”